Characteristics (Quick Facts)

 The Devon Rex Cat is the result of a natural genetic mutation.
-Often described as the Pixy of the Cat Fancy, the Devon has oversized ears, elfin face and large eyes.
+Often described as the Pixy of the Cat Fancy, the Devon has oversized ears, elfin face, and large eyes.

 Despite its unusual appearance, this breed is more famous for its fine and soft curly coat.
-The Devon’s coat looks like the one of its cousin, the Cornish Rex, but it’s caused by a different gene mutation.
+The Devon’s coat looks like the one of its cousins, the Cornish Rex, but it’s caused by a different gene mutation.

-This is a social and fun-loving breed with a personality that resembles the cross between a cat, a dog and a monkey.
+This is a social and fun-loving breed with a personality that resembles the cross between a cat, a dog, and a monkey.